Jaswanthh22/Ai_Browser_Navigator/README.md

 Once the data is clean and organized, it needs to be saved.
 The system uses a database, like PostgreSQL or MongoDB, to record and store the results.
 This allows the user to access the findings later and keeps a record of the agent's completed tasks.

 Analogy: This is like saving your spreadsheet file to your hard drive so you can easily find, open, and use it later.
+## Implementation Plan:

+- Phase 1 (Foundation): You start by setting up the project's foundation.
+This includes code repositories, CI/CD pipelines, local development environments, and basic cloud hosting infrastructure.

+- Phase 2 (Development): Next, you create the main standalone components.
+This involves the backend's reasoning logic, the browser automation module, and the frontend user interface.

+- Phase 3 (Integration): After building the main parts, you connect them.
+This phase focuses on end-to-end testing to ensure the entire workflow from user command to browser action works properly.

+- Phase 4 (Expansion & Deployment): Finally, you develop the specialized "Shopping" and "Job searching" agents.
+Then, you deploy the finished application and set up tools to monitor its performance.

+## Performance & Validation:
+Performance validation for the Web Navigator AI Agent relies on specific metrics and a clear testing strategy.

+Evaluation Metrics
+Task Completion Rate (TCR): This measures the percentage of user commands that the agent completes successfully without major errors.

+Data Accuracy: This checks that the information the agent extracts, like product prices and job titles, is correct according to the source website.

+Response Time: This tracks the total time from the user's initial command to the final result delivery.

+Robustness: This assesses how well the agent manages errors, such as unexpected changes in a website's layout or when it cannot find an element.

 ## Prototype (PM/Testing & Documents Lead):-
 Lastly, we will oversee our **task assignments, documentation, testing, and pitch preparation**